 Community Recycling and Greenwaste Centres

-A small fee is being introduced for disposing of whiteware
+A fee applies for whiteware

 Large whiteware items, such as fridges, washing machines,

-as microwaves and benchtop ovens, will cost $5.
+as microwaves and benchtop ovens, costs $5.

 |* Loose greenwaste charge is determined by operator measuring the load.|